 Please use the link above to visit my website for more information about the different methods of counselling and what you are paying for.

 My fees are:

-I offer the first session at a discounted price of £20 for 45 minutes (This is for us to explore together whether I am the right counsellor for you).
+I offer the first session at a discounted price of £20 (This is for us to talk about what counselling is and to explore together whether counselling is the most appropriate service for you).